 RESEARCH CHALLENGES

-Crop protection and precision agriculture
+Crop protection

 - Pest and disease monitoring services, including resistance management